brunokiafuka/clipboard-history/README.md

 </div>

-> con made by Freepik from www.flaticon.com
+> Icon made by Freepik from www.flaticon.com

 Clipboard History is an Electron-based application that listen to every Copy/Paste command and saves it into its local storage.
-It saves up to 40 texts.
+It saves up to 40 texts for now.

 Support: